JonWayland/data-for-days/README.md

 - **[Country Music Hall of Fame](https://github.com/JonWayland/data-for-days/blob/main/data/country_hof_20240521.csv)**  [[...*Metadata*]](https://github.com/JonWayland/data-for-days/blob/main/data/country_hof_20240521.txt)
   - **Description:** List of Country Music Hall of Fame Inductees (1 row per individual), the year they were inducted, their birth date, their date of death if applicable, current age or age at death, and living status.
 - **[Harry Potter](https://github.com/JonWayland/data-for-days/blob/main/data/harry_potter_20240521.csv)**  [[...*Metadata*]](https://github.com/JonWayland/data-for-days/blob/main/data/harry_potter_20240521.txt)
-  - **Description:** List of all Harry Potter characters with a known surname, a description of the character, whether they were killed in the series, and their killer was.
+  - **Description:** List of all Harry Potter characters, a description of the character, whether they were killed in the series, and who their killer was.
 - **[Hurricanes](https://github.com/JonWayland/data-for-days/blob/main/data/hurricanes_20240507.csv)**  [[...*Metadata*]](https://github.com/JonWayland/data-for-days/blob/main/data/hurricanes_20240507.txt)
   - **Description:** List of all US Hurricanes, their Saffir Simpson Category, the state they impacted, the date they formed, the date they became extra tropical, the date they dissipated, the number of estimated fatalities, and the estimated damage in USD